 - Begin with CompTIA’s Security+ .
 Read this book!
 This vender-neutral certification is entry-level and globally recognized for some 147+ countries.
 However, if you don’t know a thing about computer networks, go study material for the CompTIA Network+.
 Even if you don’t plan on taking the exam, it will help you in the long run.
+Once you have studied up, go purchase your voucher off their website.
+If you are a student in the U.S. or Canada, click here for a discounted voucher!
 If you want to explore these fields without spending a penny, you will want to visit cybrary.it which Mr. Quinn himself helped sponser!There are many different certifications outside of CompTIA such as: ISACA, Cisco Systems, Juniper Networks, RSA, and Symantec.
 Make sure that you conduct your own search for the latest information on the certifications you most want to pursue as you should not stress in trying to acquire them all!

 - Certifications do expire!
 The reason behind this is because technology changes and the need to adapt to those changes is critical in the security field.
 Therefore, you must complete continuing professional education (CPE) or continuing professional development (CPD) courses every year!
 If a certificate holder fails to earn the minimum number of credits, he or she may lose the certification.
 Make sure you note the CPE requirements for each certification you hold and keep track of the CPEs you earn.